Garmin GNS 430 & GNS 530 Screen Repair

 These units contain delicate aviation electronics and require specialized testing equipment.

-❌ Sending to Non-Aviation Electronics Shops
+❌ Sending to Generic Electronics Shops

 ❌ Immediate Full Panel Upgrade